davist11/jQuery-One-Page-Nav/README.markdown

 A lightweight jQuery plugin for the navigation on one-page sites.
 Uses the [ScrollTo Plugin](http://flesler.blogspot.com/2007/10/jqueryscrollto.html) plugin to add smooth scrolling when clicking on the navigation.
 Also adds a class to the correct navigation items as you are scrolling through the different sections.

+The plugin still works even if you add additional content to the page after the fact that changes the position of each section.

 ### Sample Markup:
 <pre>&lt;ul id="nav">
   &lt;li class="current">&lt;a href="#section-1">Section 1&lt;/a>&lt;/li>